 In terms of disadvantages, having employees a part of the decision-making process can slow things down or have the company follow unproven ideas that dead end.
 This can cost precious time, losing time to market, allowing the competition to take advantage.

 A glut of ideas is not always the best way for maintaining high business agility.
 Given the high number of choices, it can be difficult to discern the best one.
 This may require more time for research in order to make an educated choice.
 Or, once a decision is made, that choice might not be followed consistently, causing the company to pivot without rhyme or reason.

 There’s also the issue of ego.
 If everyone is vying to get heard, they might be motivated by self-interest rather than the overall goal of the project and company.
 This creates division and conflicts that are not good for business.

-ProjectManager.com is an award-winning software that is used to help organize projects by tens of thousands of teams, including Volvo, the US Postal Service and NASA.
+ProjectManager is award-winning software that is used to help organize projects by tens of thousands of teams, including Volvo, the US Postal Service and NASA.
 What’s unique about our software is its flexibility.
-It can help manage your marketing plan or project, whether your company’s style is top down or bottom up.
+It can help manage your marketing plan or project, whether your company’s style is top-down or bottom-up.